Media in Jacksonville, Florida

 Jacksonville, Florida is served by local media, as well as regional and national media.
-As of 2017, Jacksonville is ranked as the 42nd largest television media market in the United States, with 700,890 homes.
+As of 2024, Jacksonville is ranked as the 41st largest television media market in the United States, with 840,340 homes.
 Radio and television broadcasts are governed by the FCC.

 Print media

 The Florida Times-Union is the major daily newspaper in Jacksonville.
 Jacksonville.com is its official website.
 It is owned by GateHouse Media, which also publishes the Georgia Times-Union for southeast Georgia residents.
 Financial News & Daily Record is another daily paper focused on the business and legal communities.
 The Jacksonville Business Journal is a weekly American City Business Journals publication focused on business news.
 Folio Weekly is the city's largest alternative weekly.
 The Florida Star is the city's oldest African-American focused paper.
 Jacksonville Free Press is another weekly catering to the black community.
 Metro Jacksonville is an online publication.

 Television

 Jacksonville is the 42nd largest local television market in the United States, and is served by television stations affiliated with all the major American networks.
-The Jacksonville designated market area has the distinction of being the only United States television market in which affiliates of all four major broadcast networks are involved in both virtual and legal duopolies (Gannett Company owns WJXX and WTLV outright, while Cox Media Group owns WFOX-TV and operates WJAX-TV through joint sales and shared services agreements with Bayshore Television).
+The Jacksonville designated market area has the distinction of being the only United States television market in which affiliates of all four major broadcast networks are involved in both virtual and legal duopolies (Tegna Inc. owns WJXX and WTLV outright, while Cox Media Group owns WFOX-TV and operates WJAX-TV through joint sales and shared services agreements with Bayshore Television).
 WJXT is a former longtime CBS affiliate that turned independent in 2002.
 WJCT is the local PBS station.
 WUFT-TV is another PBS affiliate available in the Jacksonville area on cable through Comcast although originating in Gainesville, FL.
 The Jacksonville television market serves Northeastern Florida and Southeastern Georgia.